 2. Aubrey Hord

 Aubrey Hord is a luxury portrait studio with a lot of their work focusing on wedding and special occasion shoots.
-You can totally see the elegance of this brand through the use of silver foil, the swoop in the logo, and the choice of circles in an effervescent sparkly design.
+You can totally see the elegance of the brand on this business card; silver foil printing, the swoop in the logo, and the choice of circles in an effervescent sparkly design.
 In addition, the letterpress effect brings a tactile experience to this card that further enhances its look.

 3. Michael LaFrance